Carpe Diem: Critical Learning Period-Aware Contract-Based Incentives for Federated Learning

-\textbf{Long-term performance.} For different values of the parameter of Dirichlet distribution $\alpha = \{0.4, 0.7\}$ in both datasets, both {\fontfamily{qcr}\selectfont R3T} and CFL maintain stable test accuracies after convergence, even though {\fontfamily{qcr}\selectfont R3T} selects a smaller number of participating clients (cf., in line~\ref{alg:line:nonclp} of Algorithm~\ref{alg:r3t}).
-Under a highly non-IID setting (i.e., $\alpha = 0.1$), {\fontfamily{qcr}\selectfont R3T} demonstrates \textit{more sustainable performance} compared to CFL.
-In CFL, the practice of treating clients' contributions and efforts equally across all training rounds, especially under a significant quantity and label distribution skew, detrimentally affects the long-term performance of the FL model, regardless of subsequent efforts.
-Besides, although {\fontfamily{qcr}\selectfont R3T} shows a slight drop in accuracy after {\fontfamily{qcr}\selectfont CLPs} due to the reduced number of selected clients, the overall test accuracy remains stable around the highest bound.
-These observations highlight the significant impact of attracting high-quality clients to join early, saving up to 2x-3x faster in the total training time and 5.2\%-47.6\% in the total number of clients to achieve a close targeted global model learning performance.
+\paragraph{Long-term performance} As shown in Fig.~\ref{fig:testbed_results}, for $\alpha = 0.7$ in both datasets, both {\fontfamily{qcr}\selectfont R3T} and CFL maintain stable test accuracies after convergence.
+Under highly non-IID settings (i.e., $\alpha \in \{0.1, 0.4\}$), {\proposed} demonstrates \textit{more sustainable performance} compared to CFL.
+In $\mathrm{CFL}$, the practice of treating clients' contributions and efforts equally across all training rounds, especially under a significant quantity and label distribution skew, detrimentally affects the long-term performance of the FL model, regardless of subsequent efforts. {{Specifically, {\proposed} outperforms $\mathrm{CFL}$ in terms of the final accuracy evaluated on the entire test set by up to 9\%.}} Besides, although {\proposed} exhibits slight accuracy fluctuations after {\clps}, the overall test accuracy remains stable around the highest bound and {leads to higher final test accuracy}.
+These observations demonstrate that attracting high-quality clients to join early yields a 2-3$\times$ training speedup, reduces the number of clients required to reach comparable target learning performance by 5.2\%-47.6\%, and improves final accuracy by up to 9\%.